-1. Each Party shall have the right to refuse, revoke, suspend or limit the operating authorizations or technical permissions of an airline designated by the other Party of the rights specified in Article 2 of the present Agreement, or to submit the exercise of those rights to the conditions considered necessary, where:

-- a) In the case of an airline designated by the Portuguese Republic: - (i) It is not established in the territory of the Portuguese Republic under the EU Treaties or does not have a valid Operating License in accordance with the law of the European Union; or - (ii) Effective regulatory control of the designated airline is not exercised or not maintained by the EU Member State responsible for issuing its Air Operator's Certificate, or the relevant Aeronautical Authority is not clearly identified in the designation, or - (iii) The airline is not owned, directly or through majority ownership or it is not effectively controlled by Member States or the EU or the European Free Trade Association and/or by nationals of such states; or - (iv) It is already authorized to operate under a bilateral agreement between the Republic of Peru and another EU Member State and by exercising traffic rights under this Agreement on a route that includes a point in that other EU Member State, it would be circumventing restrictions on traffic rights imposed by the bilateral agreement between the Republic of Peru and that other Member State; or - (v) It has an Air Operator's certificate issued by an EU Member State and there is no bilateral air services agreement between the

-Republic of Peru and that Member State, and traffic rights to that Member State have been denied to the airline designated by the Republic of Peru.
+- 1. Each Party shall have the right to refuse, revoke, suspend or limit the operating authorisations or technical permissions of an airline designated by the other Party of the rights specified in Article 2 of the this Agreement, or to submit the exercise of those rights to the conditions considered necessary, where: - a) In the case an airline designated by the Portuguese Republic: - (i) It is not established in the territory of the Portuguese Republic under the EU Treaties or does not have a valid Operating Licence in accordance with the law of the European Union; or - (ii) Effective regulatory control of the designated airline is not exercised or not maintained by the EU Member State responsible for issuing its Air Operator's Certificate, or the relevant aeronautical authority is not clearly identified in the designation, or - (iii) The airline is not owned, directly or through majority ownership, or it is not effectively controlled by Member States of the EU or the European Free Trade Association and/or by nationals of such states. - (iv) It is already authorized to operate under a bilateral agreement between the Federal Democratic Republic of Ethiopia and another Member State and by exercising traffic rights under this Agreement on a route that includes a point in that other Member State, it would be circumventing restrictions on traffic rights imposed by the bilateral agreement between the Federal Democratic Republic of Ethiopia and that other Member State; or - (v) The airline holds an Air Operator's Certificate (AOC) issued by a Member State of the European Union and there is no bilateral air services agreement between the Federal Democratic Republic of Ethiopia and that Member State, and traffic rights to that Member State have been denied to the airline designated by the Federal Democratic Republic of Ethiopia.